Caesarea · Travel guide · Updated 2026

 Caesarea, nestled along the Mediterranean coast of Israel, is a city steeped in history and brimming with modern charm.
 Founded by Herod the Great around 25-13 BCE, Caesarea was once a vibrant port city and a hub of Greco-Roman culture.
 Today, it offers tourists a unique blend of ancient ruins and contemporary attractions.
 Start your journey at the Caesarea National Park, where you can walk among the remnants of a grand Roman theater, an ancient hippodrome, and the impressive aqueducts.
 The park also houses the ruins of Herod's palace, offering stunning views of the Mediterranean Sea.
 Don't miss the underwater archaeological park, ideal for diving enthusiasts eager to explore submerged antiquities.
 For a taste of modern Caesarea, visit the Caesarea Harbor, which has been transformed into a lively area with shops, cafes, and restaurants.
 Here, you can enjoy fresh seafood while watching the sun set over the horizon.
 The nearby Ralli Museums offer a fascinating collection of Latin American and Sephardic Jewish art, adding a cultural twist to your visit.
 Golf lovers will appreciate the Caesarea Golf Club, the only full-size golf course in Israel, designed by the renowned architect Pete Dye.
 For a more relaxed day, stroll through the Rothschild Caesarea Foundation's gardens or take a leisurely bike ride along the scenic trails that wind through the city.
 Whether you're a history buff, a culture enthusiast, or simply looking to relax by the sea, Caesarea offers a diverse array of experiences that cater to all interests.

-Neighbourhoods in Caesarea
+Neighbourhoods to discover in Caesarea

 Caesarea National Park